ScriptJayT/Articles/The Electron Saga/Elec-3.md

 </body>
 ```

-You can see I added the `sheet` attribute to all buttons.
-I also created a folder */front/sheets* and added some html-files with names that correspond with those attributes.
+You can see I added an attribute I called `sheet` to all buttons.
+I also created a folder */front/sheets* and added some HTML-files with names that correspond with those attribute values.

-It is certainly possible to add aria-labels like `aria-current` and `aria-controls` to the buttons; or add a skip-to-content button above the `ul` but those features are a bit out of scope for this checking-out series.
+It is certainly possible to add aria-labels like `aria-current` and `aria-controls` to the buttons; or add a skip-to-content button above the `ul`, but those features are a bit out of scope for this checking-out series.

-I want the sheet-files to be plain old html-file; I want three containers that I can target with the js dom-api and just write content as I would normally.
+I want the sheet-files to be plain old HTML-file; I want three containers that I can target with the JS dom-api and just write content as I would normally.

 <small>/front/sheets/home.html</small>
 ```html